ashukla2019/System_design/HLD/4_DBMS/DataBase/sql.md

 FROM sensors;
 ```

-This retrieves all records from the `sensors` table.
+This retrieves all sensor records.

 ---

 # 2. Relational Database Concepts

-A relational database organizes data into:
+A relational database organizes data as:

 ```
 Database